 Currently, there are two ways for a veteran to receive 100% schedular rating compensation.

-What constitutes eligibility for IU?
-VA regulations provide that if a veteran cannot work—cannot engage in substantially gainful employment—due to service connected conditions, he or she is unemployable.
-“Gainful employment” is defined as the ability to hold a job which pays more than or equal to the poverty level set by the federal government.
+Am I eligible for IU?
+If a veteran cannot work— engage in its terms “substantially gainful employment”—due to service connected conditions, she is unemployable.
+“Substantially Gainful employment” is holding a job that pays at least an amount equal to the poverty level.

 VA Form 8940 is a rather complex and confusing form.

-Regarding income that is below the poverty level, or from a job that is considered to be “sheltered”.
-These types of marginal employment are not considered as substantially gainful occupation.
-Marginal employment is considered as “earned annual income that does not exceed the poverty threshold for one person as established by the US Department of Commerce, Bureau of the Census.”
+Regarding income that is below the poverty level, marginal income, it is not substantially gainful occupation.
+Marginal employment is considered as “earned annual income that does not exceed the poverty threshold for one person.
+VA uses income statistics from the US Department of Commerce, Bureau of the Census.”
 For 2016, the poverty level for which a veteran must be working under was $11,880.

 For example: a veteran with PTSD works for a family friend’s business.
 The family friend provides the veteran with an office and duties that afford limited interaction with other people.
 The veteran’s salary pays his bills, and is over the current poverty threshold.
-Because the veteran’s job has been tailored to his individual needs (limited interaction with other people), his job is considered to be sheltered, and therefore falls under “marginal employment.”
-The VA cannot consider this job as being substantially gainful employment, and must not use it against him in determining IU.
+Since his job is tailored to his needs (limited interaction with other people), his job is sheltered.
+As a result, it falls under “marginal employment.”
+VA cannot consider this job as being substantially gainful employment, and mustn’t use it against him in determining IU.